rs200391019

 Variant summary

 Our verdict is Pathogenic.
-Variant got 13 ACMG points: 13P and 0B.
-PM1PM2PP3PP5_Very_Strong
+The variant received 11 ACMG points: 11P and 0B.
+PM1PP3PP5_Very_Strong

 The NM_138694.4(PKHD1):c.4870C>T(p.Arg1624Trp) variant causes a missense change.
 The variant allele was found at a frequency of 0.0000973 in 1,614,068 control chromosomes in the GnomAD database, with no homozygous occurrence.
 In-silico tool predicts a pathogenic outcome for this variant.
 Variant has been reported in ClinVar as Likely pathogenic (★★).
-Another variant affecting the same amino acid position, but resulting in a different missense (i.e. R1624Q) has been classified as Likely benign.
+Another variant affecting the same amino acid position, but resulting in a different missense (i.e. R1624Q) has been classified as Uncertain significance.

 Frequency